CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 If you do not find a .ssh folder, then run the following command to generate a public-private key pair, which will also create the .ssh folder to contain them.
-This comand will prompt you for a passphrase but __do NOT enter a passphrase__, just press enter when asked for one (which it does several times).
+__Do NOT enter a passphrase_ for this command;
+just press enter when asked for one (which it does several times).
-Also, accept the default file name and location, and replace "Your name" with your name.
+Also, _accept the default file name and location_, and replace "Your name" with your name.

     ssh-keygen -t rsa -C "Your name"